RESEARCH & DEVELOPMENT

-In addition to our established markets, Garrison Minerals is continually exploring new opportunities for magnesium hydroxide.
-Through collaboration with academic institutions and/or government agencies, we are actively investigating the following applications:
+In addition to our established markets, Garrison Minerals is continually exploring new opportunities for magnesium compounds, specifically magnesium hydroxide.
+Through collaboration with our partners, academic institutions, and government agencies, we are actively investigating the following applications:

 Acid Mine Drainage